mxcl/PromiseKit/Documentation/GettingStarted.md

 to see what is available and to read the sources so that you can read the documentation.
 We have copiously documented every file and every function.

+> We also provide extensions for common libraries like [Alamofire](https://github.com/PromiseKit/Alamofire-).

 # Making Promises